PureNimble/ISEP-LAPR2/docs/sprintA/US01/01.requirements-engineering/Readme.md

 As an unregistered user, I want to display listed properties.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->	The client is, then, responsible for being able to consult the properties by type, number of rooms, and sort by criteria such as price or the parish where the property is located.
+>	All registered information, except the agency comission, can be acessed by the client who intends to buy or rent the property.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	The client is responsible for being able to consult the properties by type, number of rooms, and sort by criteria such as price or the parish where the property is located.